Whistleblower Rights and Protections

-Before blowing the whistle, it is very important to secure all proper and legal documentation, and make sure there is a valid claim under either the federal or a state’s False Claims Act.
-The best way to make sure your False Claims Act case is valid and to see it through to a settlement or judgment is to hire an experienced lawyer to navigate you through the process.
+Before blowing the whistle, it is very important to secure all proper and legal documentation and make sure there is a valid claim under either the federal or a state’s False Claims Act.
+Our highly experienced whistleblower lawyers will help you make sure your whistleblower case stands up under the False Claims Act or other appropriate anti-fraud law and we will work with you at every step in the process to guide your case to a settlement or judgment.

 - The Internal Revenue Service (IRS) has the IRS Whistleblower Law, designed to protect whistleblowers calling out tax fraud.

 - The Securities Exchange Commission (SEC) Office of the Whistleblower was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 to help prevent the type of securities fraud that triggered the financial crisis of 2007-2008.

 - The U.S. Commodity Futures Trading Commission’s (CFTC) whistleblower program, also established by the Dodd-Frank Act, provides monetary incentives to individuals who report possible violations of the Commodity Exchange Act.

 - The Motor Vehicle Safety Whistleblower Act was passed by Congress in 2015 in response to a series of deadly automotive defects and auto industry coverups.